Xunnamius/cli-utils/docs/src/enumerations/FrameworkExitCode.md

 > **AssertionFailed**: `3`

-Defined in: node\_modules/@black-flag/core/dist/src/constant.d.ts:54
+Defined in: node\_modules/@black-flag/core/dist/src/constant.d.ts:66

 The exit code used when a sanity check fails.
-If your CLI is spitting out this code, that's a hint to re-run things in debug mode (example:
+This includes (but is not limited to) all _framework errors_.

-`DEBUG='black-flag*' npx jest`) since an error is being suppressed.
+If your CLI is spitting out this code, deeper insight can be had by re-running things in debug mode (i.e. `DEBUG='bf:*' npx jest` or `DEBUG='*' npx jest`).

-In most cases, this exit code is indicative of improper use of Black Flag.
+In most (but not all) cases, this exit code is indicative of improper use of Black Flag by the developer.

 ***